nilay121/SynapNet_A_Complementary_Learning_System_Inspired_Algorithm_With_RealTime_Application_in_Perception/README.md

   ```

 ## To replicate the application on a gripper
-  - Make sure the Arduino board of the control box and the sensors are connected to the proper ports.
+  - Make sure the Arduino board of the control box and the sensors are connected to the proper ports
-  - Train the SynapNet algorithm first on the offline data by setting ```Uk_classExpPhase = False``` in the main.py file.
+  - Train the SynapNet algorithm on the offline data incrementally
-  - To perform real-time dynamic training and testing set ```Uk_classExpPhase = True``` and run
     ```bash
+    python3 main.py --Uk_classExpPhase False --pseudo_exp False
+    ```
+  - To perform real-time dynamic training on new unseen objects
+    ```bash
+    python main.py --Uk_classExpPhase True --pseudo_exp False
+    ```
+  - To perform a pseudo-real-time experiment
+    ```bash
-    python main.py
+    python main.py --Uk_classExpPhase True --pseudo_exp True
     ```

 ## To cite the paper